Anrnh/foodOnline/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute as per the terms of the license.
-See the [LICENSE](LICENSE) file for more details.
+Feel free to use, modify, and distribute.

 ## 🙏 Acknowledgments